buildingamind/ShapeBasedVision_HumanAdult/README.md

 python3 train_ViTCoT.py --help
 ```

-<b>Note:</b> If you don't see a list of arguments on your terminal and encounter an error, it means that step 2 was not successful.
-Raise a GitHub issue and we will help you solve the issue at the earliest.
+<b>Note:</b> If you don't see a list of arguments on your terminal and encounter an error, it means that 'Environment Setup' was not successful.
+Raise a GitHub issue and we will help you solve your issue at the earliest.

 ### Step 3.